Eisenhower Matrix for Marketers

 DO FIRST

-• Launch a time-sensitive marketing campaign
+• Launch time-sensitive campaign tied to external event

 PLAN THIS WEEK